 Dahab - My Home and My Destiny

 I had been living in Dahab for a just over a year when I finally gave into a friend’s persistent pestering that I take up freediving so that I could be her safety buddy in the water.
 I had resisted, reluctant to chase any kind of numbers so soon after releasing myself from the London rat race.
-But the freediving bug bit me and more or less nine months later (give or take a few to catch and recover from Hepatitis A) I had three World Records in the sport of deep breathhold diving, becoming the deepest woman in the world.
-That inner voice had known something back then that I could never ever have foreseen, planned or executed through my own intellect.
+But the freediving bug bit me and more or less nine months of training later I had three World Records in the sport of deep breathhold diving, becoming the deepest woman in the world.
+That inner voice as I sat on the horse had known something back then that I could never ever have foreseen, planned or executed through my own intellect.
 I had not only found my home, I had found my path and my destiny.

 The Journey is Never Over

 This is not to say that life has been plain sailing since then.
 Life has continued to throw challenges at me, and I don’t expect her to stop any time soon either.
 I have faced some of my greatest challenges, and discovered darkness I didn’t know could exist in my heart since that ridiculous heady high of my first World Records.
 Just seven months later, my mother died after 18 years of intense suffering, and my father and I were investigated for assisted suicide, held in limbo for four long months before being cleared.
 I was simultaneously threatened and blackmailed by the project manager I had entrusted to build my new home for me in Dahab, and in this state of intense vulnerability and fear, searching for someone to protect me, I became involved with an abusive man who completed the process of unravelling me once more.